Human nature and pessimism

 - “From every college in the country goes up the cry, ‘Our freshmen can’t spell, can’t punctuate.’
 Every high school is in disrepair because its pupils are so ignorant of the merest rudiments.”
 (C. H. Ward, 1917)

 - “Unless the present progress of change [is] arrested…there can be no doubt that, in another century, the dialect of the Americans will become utterly unintelligible to an Englishman…” (Captain Thomas Hamilton, 1833)

 - “Our language is degenerating very fast.”
 (James Beattie, 1785)

-What is even more surprising is that one of the earliest Sumerian tablets discovered and deciphered by modern scholars was a complaint by a teacher about his students’ writing ability!
+In the light of this research on human nature it is then not surprising that one of the earliest Sumerian tablets discovered and deciphered by modern scholars was a complaint by a teacher about his students’ writing ability.